prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 > "Before you embark on a journey of revenge, dig two graves." - Confucius

 Similar quote is "no one wins an argument".
-Person who wins the argument, loses the other person.
+Person who wins the argument loses the other person too.
 Revenge is almost never worth it.
-No matter who wins, both person lose something.
+No matter who wins the argument, both people lose something.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>